By Tony and Suzanne Bamonte

 The courts eventually ruled it was not illegal to collect fines against or tax “that which is forbidden.”
 When, during appeal, the courts overturned cases of some of the higher-ranking officials, Hoyt E. Ray, the U.S. district attorney who led the initial campaign in what has been called “North Idaho’s Whiskey Rebellion,” threw out some of the other cases.
 Although both Sheriff Weniger and Mayor Rossi resigned their respective positions, and were sentenced to serve time at McNeil Island, in 1931 their cases were overturned in appeal and neither served time.
 Charles Bloom’s case was also overturned.
 In 1934, the year after Prohibition was repealed, many received full pardons by President Franklin Roosevelt.

 Learn more about Tony and Suzanne Bamonte’s book, The Coeur d’Alenes Gold Rush and It’s Lasting Legacy in the video above.
-Their book is due out in bookstores in early 2017.
+Their book is available at Auntie’s bookstore in Spokane, and online at www.tornadocreekpublications.com.